 Visit Philip Foster Farm in Eagle Creek on Saturday, October 24 for its Haunted Farm with live performances representing death and dying in pioneer times.
 These chilling recreations are performed by student volunteers and provide an entertaining history lesson.

 Join local historian and paranormal investigator Rocky Smith for a haunted happening during one of his Northwest Ghost Tours in Oregon City.
 Blending his lifelong knowledge of the first city of the Oregon Territory with his personal paranormal experiences, he brings to life stories that will delight and spook you, while leaving time for you to share any of your own close encounters.

 For a horror filled time, you have to enter the Fear Asylum Haunted House in Milwaukie!
 Be prepared for interactions with aliens who have invaded earth and are ready to frighten anyone who dares to show their face in the dwelling they’ve taken over!

 The Creatures of the Night, famous for their haunts in West Linn, have moved their spookiness up towards Mt.
 Hood and now present the Sandy Library Haunt.
-Happening October 18-19 and October 25-26, the ghouls behind this event have been kind enough to include two different experiences.
+The ghouls behind this event have been kind enough to include two different experiences.
 The first hour, 7-8pm, is the Haunt Jr. This family friendly experience includes monsters that are more welcoming and friendly for the younger guests who want to experience the event, and their parents who don't want the kids to have nightmares.